List of Nokia products: Original series (1992–1999)

-4-digit series (1992–2010, 2017–Present)
+4-digit series

-Nokia 1xxx – Ultrabasic series (1992–2010)
+Nokia 1xxx (1992–2010)

-The Nokia 1000 series include Nokia's most affordable phones.
-They are mostly targeted towards developing countries and users who do not require advanced features beyond making calls and SMS text messages, alarm clock, reminders, etc.
+The Nokia 1000 series was previously referred to as the 'Ultrabasic' offering.
+It included Nokia's most affordable phones with 2G network.
+They are mostly targeted towards developing countries and users who do not require advanced features beyond making calls and SMS text messages, alarm clock, calendar, and reminders.
+Several later models of the 1000 series features an FM radio and a built-in LED flashlight.

-Out of all of these phones, the Nokia 1680 classic has the most features.
+The 1000 series traditionally lacks cameras, with the exception of Nokia 1680 classic being the only one in the lineup to feature a camera.

-Nokia 2xxx – Basic series (1994–2010, 2019–Present)
+Nokia 2xxx (1994–2010, 2019–2022)

+Previously marketed as the 'Basic' line.
 Like the 1000 series, the 2000 series are entry-level phones.
-However, the 2000 series generally contain more advanced features than the 1000 series; many 2000 series phones feature color screens and some feature cameras, Bluetooth and even A-GPS, GPS such as in the case of the Nokia 2710.
+However, the 2000 series generally contain more advanced features than the 1000 series, with many featuring color screens.
+Several newer models included camera, Bluetooth, microSD card slot, and even GPS, such as in the case of the Nokia 2710.

-Nokia 3xxx – Expression series (1997–2009, 2017–Present)
+Nokia 3xxx (1997–2009, 2017–present)

-The Nokia 3000 series are mostly mid-range phones targeted towards the youth market.
-Many of these models included youthful designs to appeal to the teen market, unlike the 6000-series which were more conservatively styled to appeal to business users, and the 7000-series which were usually more feminine and mature in design to appeal to fashionable women.
+The Nokia 3000 series was originally referred to as the 'Expression' line.
+They were originally mostly mid-range phones targeted towards the youth market.
+Many of these models included visually attractive designs to appeal to the younger demographic, unlike the 6000-series which were more conservatively styled to appeal to business users, and the 7000-series which targeted the fashion-conscious.

-Nokia 4xxx

-The Nokia 4000 series was officially skipped as a sign of deference from Nokia towards East Asian customers.

-Nokia 5xxx – Active series (1998–2010, 2020–Present)
+Nokia 5xxx (1998–2010, 2020–present)

-The Nokia 5000 series is similar in features to the 3000 series, but often contains more features geared toward active individuals.
+The Nokia 5000 series, previously referred to as the 'Active' line, was similar in features to the 3000 series, but often contained more features geared toward active individuals.
 Many of the 5000 series phones feature a rugged construction or contain extra features for music playback.
+The Nokia XpressMusic lineup forms a majority of the 5000 series from 2006 to 2010, before being superseded by the Nokia Xseries.

-Nokia 6xxx – Classic Business series (1995–2010, 2020–present)
+Nokia 6xxx (1995–2010, 2020–2024)

 The Nokia 6000 series is Nokia's largest family of phones.
-It consists mostly of mid-range to high-end phones containing a high number of features.
-The 6000 series is notable for their conservative, unisex designs, which make them popular among business users.
+Originally they were the 'Classic Business' range, notable for their conservative, unisex designs, which made them popular among business users.
+Some of these are smartphones running Symbian.
+After 2007, it consists mostly of mid-rangers with broad appeal, using the 'classic' (candybar), 'slide' (slider) and 'fold' (clamshell) names with a balance between price, functionality and style.

 Nokia 6136 UMA is the first mobile phone to include Unlicensed Mobile Access.
 Nokia 6131 NFC is the first mobile phone to include Near Field Communication.